kubernetes-sigs/wg-device-management/dra-evolution/README.md

 Capacity types are in [capacity_types.go](pkg/api/capacity_types.go).
 A quota mechanism is defined in [quota_types.go](pkg/api/quota_types.go).

-Vendors and administrators create `ResourceClass` resources to pre-configure various options for claims.
-Depending on what gets set in a class, users can:
+Vendors and administrators create `DeviceClass` resources to pre-configure various options for requests in claims.
+Such a class contains:
-- Ask for exactly the set of devices pre-defined in a class.
-- Add additional configuration to their claim.
-This configuration is passed down to the driver as coming from an admin, so it may control options that normal users must not set themselves.
-- Restrict the choice of devices via additional constraints.
+- configuration for a device, potentially including options that only an administrator may set
+- device requirements which select device instances that match the intended semantic of the class ("give me a GPU")

 Classes are not necessarily associated with a single vendor.
-Whether they are depends on how the constraints in them are defined.
+Whether they are depends on how the requirements in them are defined.

 Example classes are in [classes.yaml](testdata/classes.yaml).